 - Section 1.
 Chapter 656 of NAC is hereby amended by adding thereto the provisions set forth as sections 2 to 6, inclusive, of this regulation. - Sec.
 2. 1.
-If the certificate of a designated representative of a court reporting firm has been suspended or revoked by the Board for any reason or if the license of a firm has been suspended or revoked by the Board due to the acts or omissions of a non-certified designated representative of the court reporting firm, the firm shall not conduct business, unless the designated representative of the court reporting firm who caused the certificate or license to be suspended or revoked, as applicable, is severed from the firm. - 2.
-A designated representative of a court reporting firm who caused a certificate or license to be suspended or revoked as described in subsection 1 may resume his or her connection and activities with, or otherwise be reengaged by, the firm upon the reinstatement of the certificate of the designated representative of the court reporting firm or license of the firm, as applicable. - 3.
-As used in this section: - (a) "Non-certified designated representative of the court reporting firm" means a designated representative of a court reporting firm who passed the examination described in NAC 656.261. - (b) "Severed from the firm" means: - (1) Terminating the interest of the designated representative of the court reporting firm; and
+If the certificate of the designated representative of a court reporting firm has been suspended or revoked by the Board for any reason or if the license of a court reporting firm has been suspended or revoked by the Board due to the acts or omissions of the non-certified designated representative of the court reporting firm, the court reporting firm shall not conduct business, unless the designated representative of the court reporting firm who caused the certificate or license to be suspended or revoked, as applicable, is severed from the court reporting firm. - 2.
+The designated representative of a court reporting firm who caused a certificate or license to be suspended or revoked as described in subsection 1 may resume his or her connection and activities with, or be otherwise reengaged by, the court reporting firm upon the reinstatement of the certificate of the designated representative of the court reporting firm or the license of the court reporting firm, as applicable. - 3.
+As used in this section: - (a) "Non-certified designated representative of the court reporting firm" means a designated representative of a court reporting firm who has passed the examination described in NAC 656.261 and has been appointed as the designated representative of a court reporting firm. - (b) "Severed from the firm" means:

-- (2) Prohibiting the designated representative of the court reporting firm from acting on behalf of the firm. - Sec.
-3. Any service or product offered or provided in a proceeding by a court reporter or firm to any party to the proceeding or to an attorney of any party to the proceeding must be offered to each party or to the attorney of each party.
-The service or product offered or provided must be made available to each party or to the attorney of each party in a timely manner. - Sec.
+- (1) Terminating the interest of the designated representative of the court reporting firm; and - (2) Prohibiting the designated representative of the court reporting firm from acting on behalf of the firm. - Sec.
+3. Any service or product offered or provided in a proceeding by a court reporter or firm to any party to the proceeding or to an attorney of any party to the proceeding must be offered contemporaneously to each party or to the attorney of each party. - Sec.
 4. 1.
 Any person who is not a party to a proceeding may request a copy of a transcript of the proceeding from the court reporter or firm with possession of the transcript. - 2.
-Upon receipt of a request described in subsection 1, the court reporter or firm shall notify each party to the proceeding or the attorney of each party to the proceeding of the following: - (a) That a copy of the transcript of the proceeding is being sought by a third-party requestor; and - (b) The name of the third-party requestor. - 3.
-Unless an order prohibiting the provision of the transcript of the proceeding to the third-party requestor is served on the court reporter or firm, not later than 60 days after the notification described in subsection 2, the court reporter or firm shall, upon receipt of a reasonable fee prescribed by the court reporter or firm, provide a copy of the requested transcript of the proceeding to the third-party requestor. - Sec.
+Upon receipt of a request described in subsection 1, the court reporter or firm shall notify each party to the proceeding or the attorney of each party to the proceeding of the following: - (a) That a copy of the transcript of the proceeding is being sought by a third-party requester; and - (b) The name of the third-party requester. - 3.
+Unless an order prohibiting the provision of the transcript of the proceeding to the third-party requester is served on the court reporter or firm, not later than 60 days after the notification described in subsection 2, the court reporter or firm shall, upon receipt of a reasonable fee prescribed by the court reporter or firm, provide a copy of the requested transcript of the proceeding to the third-party requester. - Sec.
 5. 1.
-The Board may consider any aggravating circumstance or mitigating circumstance in deciding what discipline to impose on a holder of a certificate or license, and any such aggravating circumstance or mitigating circumstance may be admitted into evidence at a disciplinary proceeding.
+The Board may consider any aggravating circumstance or mitigating circumstance in deciding what discipline to impose on the holder of a certificate or license, and any such aggravating circumstance or mitigating circumstance may be admitted into evidence at a disciplinary proceeding.